It’s Vacherin Mont-d’Or Season! The Seasonal Swiss Cheese and Its Perfect Wine Pairings

 In Canada, however, Swiss Chasselas can be surprisingly elusive.
 In Alberta, it feels almost mythological; even dedicated researchers of Swiss wines have trouble spotting it lately.

 Thankfully, Canada has its own Chasselas chapter in the Okanagan Valley.
-St. Hubertus (Kelowna) produces the grape: bone-dry, crisp, and clean, with citrus and gentle grassy notes that make it wonderfully food-friendly.
+St Hubertus & Oak Bay Estate Winery (Kelowna) produces the grape: bone-dry, crisp, and clean, with citrus and gentle grassy notes that make it wonderfully food-friendly.
 Founded in 1984 by Swiss-born Leo Gebert, the winery brought unmistakably Swiss winemaking sensibilities to the Okanagan.

 Now, if you can't get any Chasselas, try: